siyb/tw-epma-3-mobilewebservices/tw-epma-3-mobilewebservices.md

 * There are certain criteria that should be considered for all Webservices
 * There is no silver bullet, there are downsides to almost all things discussed here:
     * Best decision: the one that you gain the most from
+* Use integration tests (black box) to cover your API spec

 ## Theory - 1 - gzip